oracle/python-oracledb/doc/src/user_guide/tuning.rst

 usage.

 Row prefetching and array fetching are both internal buffering techniques to reduce :ref:`round-trips <roundtrips>` to the database.
-The difference is the code layer that is doing the buffering, and when the buffering occurs.
-The Oracle Client libraries used by python-oracledb have separate "execute SQL statement" and "fetch data" calls.
-Prefetching allows query results to be returned to the application when the successful statement execution acknowledgment is returned from the database.
-This means that a subsequent internal "fetch data" operation does not always need to make a round-trip to the database because rows are already buffered in the Oracle Client libraries.
+The difference is when the buffering occurs.
+Internally python-oracledb performs separate "execute SQL statement" and "fetch data" steps.
+Prefetching allows query results to be returned to the application when the acknowledgment of successful statement execution is returned from the database.
+This means that the subsequent internal "fetch data" operation does not always need to make a round-trip to the database because rows are already buffered in python-oracledb or in the Oracle Client libraries.
 Reducing round-trips helps performance and scalability.
-An overhead of prefetching is the need for an additional data copy from Oracle Client's prefetch buffers.
+An overhead of prefetching when using the python-oracledb Thick mode is the need for additional data copies from Oracle Client's prefetch buffer.

 Choosing values for ``arraysize`` and ``prefetchrows``
 ------------------------------------------------------